HumanCellAtlas/dcp-community/charters/QueryService/charter.md

 1. Deploy all query systems as stand-alone, modular services
 1. Make DCP index and query systems agnostic to DCP schema evolution

+### Users

+Query Service features will be developed with use cases of the following users in mind.

+* Bioinformaticians
+* Computational Biologists
+* Portal Developers

 ## In-scope
 * Common index event bus and deployment infrastructure
     * Finalize support for multiple metadata indexers in DSS